-Enduring Song by Jesse Briton at Southwark Playhouse
+Enduring Song at Southwark Playhouse

 A graduate of East 15 Acting School’s Contemporary Theatre course and founder and director of Bear Trap Theatre Company, Jesse Briton premieres his second original work Enduring Song at the Southwark Playhouse.

 To paraphrase the author in his notes, the work is as much about significant figures in the First Crusade as it is about figures in his own family.
 Enduring Song tackles a host of somewhat timeless themes: family politics, loss, bargains, absence and love.
 Anchored in 1096, with the occasional smattering of Latin phrases in speech and song, the book otherwise has been written with modern and mischievous language and this perhaps is its muscle.